Code-Institute-Submissions/ShoeShine/README.md

 #### colours

 - I have decided to use two main colours throughout the website (#1F4068, #206A5D).
 I have chosen these colours because they match together well, it is easy on the eye, and shows the typography well.
-For the background i have chosen a grey (#EBECF1) color which makes the main two colours stand out well.
+For the background I have chosen a grey (#EBECF1) color which makes the main two colours stand out well.
 - The text on the website is the two main colours (#1F4068, #206A5D) when on the grey (#EBECF1) background.
 Text on the two main colours background is going to be white, as it stands out and is catching on the eye.

 #### Typography
-- I have used 'Lato'for the main text throughout the website and also the navbar, i have gone with this font as it is clean, sleek and easy to read.
+- I have used 'Lato'for the main text throughout the website and also the navbar, I have gone with this font as it is clean, sleek and easy to read.
-- I have used 'Krona One' For the main Logo, and some headings including the faq questions, i have chosen this font as it stands out well and catches the users eye.
+- I have used 'Krona One' For the main Logo, and some headings including the faq questions, I have chosen this font as it stands out well and catches the users eye.

 ### Wireframes